 The City of Columbia previously purchased 3 lots located within the central City on N. 8th Street.
-The City will work with the North Central Neighborhood Association, the Community Development Commission and the Columbia Community Land Trust to develop a plan for redevelopment of affordable housing.
+The City will work with the North Central Neighborhood Association, the Community Development Commission and the Columbia Community Land Trust to continue the implementation of redevelopment of affordable housing.
 Once a viable plan is in place, the City will work with local CHDOs and the Columbia Community Land Trust to develop the properties.